yshavit/antlr-denter/README.md

 > IndentationError: unindent does not match any outer indentation level

 The `DenterHelper` processor handles this by inserting two tokens: a `DEDENT` followed immediately by an `INDENT` (the total sequence here would actually be two `DEDENT`s followed by an `INDENT`, since `bogusLine()` is twice-dedented from `fooAndBar()`).
 The rationale is that the line has dedened to its parent, and then indented.
-It's consistent with the indentation tokesns for something like:
+It's consistent with the indentation tokens for something like:

     someStatement()
       bogusLine()